marshmallow-code/apispec/CONTRIBUTING.rst

 Setting Up for Local Development
 ********************************

-1. Fork apispec_ on Github.
+1. Fork apispec_ on GitHub.

 ::